binn1e/google-analytics-data-grabber/README.md

 #google analytics data grabber

-A Python script which grabs data from  **Google Analytics API** and shape it into nice, ready to use, Excel/Whatever ready CSV files.
+A Python script which grabs data from  **Google Analytics API** and shape it into nice and ready to use CSV files.

-Useful in case Google Analytics interface is too limited for your usage and you don't want to pay for an expensive Excel/Whatever data grabber add-in.

 Script takes in parameters  **start date**,  **end date**, **metrics** and  **dimensions**.